A family and children-friendly guide to hiking the Drakensberg in South Africa. Experience the adventure of a lifetime with the whole family.

 You only require an International Driver’s Licence to drive in South Africa if your driver’s licence is not in English.
 If you have a UK driver’s licence or any other driver’s licence that is printed in English, you won’t need one.
 Just make sure that your driver’s licence has a photograph of you and your signature for it to be valid in South Africa.

 Bus transport to Drakensberg

 Bus or public transport from Johannesburg and Durban to the Drakensberg is very limited.
 The closest we found was taking the Greyhound bus from Johannesburg to the small towns of Harrismith, Ladysmith or Howick.
 Once you get there, you’ll still need to take a taxi for another 1 to 2 hour journey.
 Uber may not be available in these small towns so you may have to negotiate the fee with one of the local taxi drivers in the area.
 We don’t recommend this option to solo travellers because it may end up costing the same as hiring your own car and may not be the safest option either.

 Day trips to Drakensberg from Durban

 If you not able to stay overnight in the Drakensberg but keen to experience some day hikes, you can join full day hikes from Durban.
-This is a great option especially if you're travelling solo because the tour includes transfers from Durban to the start of the hiking trail and it's guided too.
+This is a great option if you’re travelling solo because the tour includes transfers from Durban to the start of the hiking trail.
+Another plus is that these hikes are guided.

 Is it safe to hike in the Drakensberg?